cloudflare/serverless-registry/README.md

 - Pushing with docker is limited to images that have layers of maximum size 500MB.
 Refer to maximum request body sizes in your Workers plan.
 - To circumvent that limitation, you can manually add the layer and the manifest into the R2 bucket or use a client that is able to chunk uploads in sizes less than 500MB (or the limit that you have in your Workers plan).
-- If you use `wrangler dev` and push to the R2 registry with docker, the R2 registry will have to buffer the request on the Worker.
+- If you use `npx wrangler dev` and push to the R2 registry with docker, the R2 registry will have to buffer the request on the Worker.

 ## License